tmaxsoft-us/oftools_compile/README.md

 Compiler frontend module for Openframe

-I. for developers
+I. Notes for developers
-- export below and run oftools-compile in root of the git project to pickup local libs export PYTHONPATH=./:$PYTHONPATH
+- export below and run oftools-compile in root of the git project to pickup local libs
+export PYTHONPATH=./:$PYTHONPATH